Koharix/PubgArchiver/README.md

 PubgArchiver is slated to be a simple Python api that grabs a player's recent PUBG match history and stores their stats from each individual match into Google Sheets.

-This project is intended to automate the process of storing a player's PUBG match history (pubg likes to reset match history, and stat tracking websites don't give you all the information or in a format I find useful)
+This project is intended to automate the process of storing a player's PUBG match history (pubg often resets match history & stat tracking websites lack information)

 I have and will continue to do everything in my power to keep the project simple and concise.